OpenBuildings/timestamped-migrations/README.md

 	./minion db:migrate:up --version=1321025460

 will run the up method from the 1321025460 migration.
 These commands check whether the migration has already run, so for example db:migrate:up --version=1321025460 will do nothing if Migrations module believes that --version=1321025460 has already been run.

+Note: This migrates just a specific version.
+But './minion db:migrate --version=' without (*":up"* or *":down"*) will migrate several migrations until the specified version is reached.

 Migrate last few steps
 ------------